jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 * Monitor the percentage of dead nodes.
 * Apply gradient clipping (in particular NLP) to control exploding gradients.
 * Shuffle dataset (manually or programmatically).
-* Un-balance dataset (Different amount of datapoints for each class).
+* Un-balance dataset (Different amount of data points for each class).

 If the DN has a huge amount of dead nodes, we should trace the problem further.
 It can be a problem in the code, weight initializations or diminishing gradients.
 If none of them is the cause, experiment some advance ReLU functions like leaky ReLU.

 ### Dataset collection & cleanup

-One of the most effective way to avoid overfitting and to improve performance is collecting more training data.
+One of the most effective ways to avoid overfitting and to improve performance is collecting more training data.
 We analyze the errors in our project.
 We find images with highly entangled structure perform badly.
-We can make change to the model like adding more convolution layers with smaller filters.
+We can make a change to the model like adding more convolution layers with smaller filters.
 We can also collect more entangled samples for further training.
 Alternatively, we can limit what the model can handle.
 Remove those samples (outliners) so the training can be more focus.
-Custom dataset requires much cleanup work than standard dataset.
+Custom dataset requires much cleanup work than the standard dataset.

 ### Data augmentation

 For the labeled data in the supervising learning, collect new data can be expensive.
 For images, we can apply data augmentation with simple techniques like rotation, clipping, shifting, shear and flipping to create more samples from existing data.
-If low contrast images are not performing, we can augment existing images to include different level of contrast.
+If low contrast images are not performing, we can augment existing images to include a different level of contrast.

 <div class="imgcap">
 <img src="/assets/dl/darg.png" style="border:none; width:70%;">